Finland's economy is still growing, but the recovery now looks more fragile than the finance ministry expected six months ago.

 The biggest change is the external environment.
 Higher oil prices have pushed inflation higher, weakened household purchasing power, and darkened export market prospects.
 Consumer confidence remains subdued, while the labor market has deteriorated more than expected.
 The ministry now expects unemployment to reach 10.4 percent in 2026.
 In December, it anticipated employment would begin improving this year, and that unemployment would gradually fall.

-The CEO newsletter
+CEO newsletter

-For those carrying responsibility at the top
+For those carrying responsibility at the top.

-A monthly newsletter on leadership, power, and transition in the Nordics.
+A monthly letter on leadership, power, and transition in the Nordics.
+Written by Helene Auramo, drawn from real CEO conversations and leadership signals.

 By signing up, you agree to our Privacy Policy

-The CEO newsletter
+CEO newsletter

-For those carrying responsibility at the top
+For those carrying responsibility at the top.

-A monthly newsletter on leadership, power, and transition in the Nordics.
+A monthly letter on leadership, power, and transition in the Nordics.
+Written by Helene Auramo, drawn from real CEO conversations and leadership signals.

 By signing up, you agree to our Privacy Policy